Technical Architecture: SEO for Nuxt.js and Prerendering Infrastructure

 Why Does Server-Side Rendering Help SEO?

 Server compilation completely neutralizes the deferred JavaScript processing queue utilized by major search algorithms.
-Delivering a fully populated document object model guarantees immediate extraction of textual nodes and internal hyperlink hierarchies, maximizing the efficiency of the allocated crawl budget.
+Delivering a fully populated document object model ensures immediate extraction of textual nodes and internal hyperlink hierarchies, maximizing the efficiency of the allocated crawl budget.

 Implementing Structured Data and JSON-LD